korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_10_LambdaExpressionsAndFunctionalInterfaces/README.md

 to determine if an element should be removed.
 This is a good reminder that an iterator allows the removal of an element being iterated over, as this code demonstrates and which I covered in an earlier lecture.
-You'll learn more, and be able to review many of the concepts I've covered in real-world scenarios if you make it a practice to see how Java implements its own code.
+You'll learn more and be able to review many of the concepts I've covered in real-world scenarios if you make it a practice to see how Java implements its own code.
 This ability to see Java's source code is a great learning tool.